Not what I was expecting.

 - It was brutally hot in the gamespace when we visited in August.
 Get the F Out knows this and provided bottles of water.
 Just be prepared.

-Book your hour with Get the F Out’s The Experiment, and tell them that the Room Escape Artist sent you.
+Book your hour with Get the F Out’s The Experiment, and tell them that the Room Escape Artist sent you using the coupon code ROOMESCAPEARTIST to receive 20% off your booking.

 Disclosure: Get the F Out comped our tickets for this game.